Get E-Book

 console.log(Object.keys(counter)); // ['count', 'increment']

-A default export appears as a property named "default" on the namespace object. counter.default therefore works, although most code imports defaults with default import syntax instead.
+A default export appears as a property named "default" on the namespace object.
+You can read counter.default, although most code uses default import syntax instead.

 The namespace object also has a null prototype, so Object.getPrototypeOf(ns) returns null.
-Its Symbol.toStringTag property is "Module", which makes Object.prototype.toString.call(ns) return "[object Module]".
+Its Symbol.toStringTag property is "Module", which makes this return "[object Module]" -

 import.meta

-Every ES module receives an import.meta object containing metadata about the current module.
-In Node, local file modules expose URL and filesystem-derived properties:
+Every ES module receives an import.meta object.
+It contains metadata about the current module.

 js